danielboterocorrea/PaymentGatewayCheckout/README.md

 ##### Authentication/Authorization Mechanism:

-This is dealt within the PaymentGateway.Api, I use IdentityServer4 to enable merchant to Authenticate with and be Authorized by when calling api/Payments endpoints.
+I use IdentityServer4 to enable merchant to Authenticate with and be Authorized by when calling api/Payments endpoints.
 IdentityServer4 can be configured to use any kind of Oauth2-based authentication.

 ##### Logging

 I used .Net Core abstractions for logging from the ground up.
-It enables me to switch my logging provider from one to another without affecting my Business Logic and write to different  logging services only by changing the PaymentGateway.Api ‘s configuration file.
-I used Serilog as Logging library.
+It enables me to switch my logging provider from one to another without affecting my Business Logic and write to different  logging services only by changing the PaymentGateway.Api's configuration file.

 ##### Persistence